-As a landlord, you know how overwhelming it can be to manage rental properties from a distance.
-Between maintenance repairs, showings, screenings, and rent collection, it’s essential to have someone available to handle the day-to-day responsibilities (and unexpected emergencies) that come with owning a rental property.
+As a landlord and real estate investor, you know how overwhelming it can be to manage rental properties from a distance.
+Between maintenance repairs, showings, screenings, and rent collection, it’s essential to have someone available to handle the day-to-day responsibilities and unexpected emergencies of owning a rental property.

-At some point, many real estate investors find themselves asking: Should I hire a local property manager?
-Read on to learn the pros and cons of outsourced property management, and how Azibo helps support landlords and property managers strengthen their partnerships.
+At some point in their careers, many real estate investors ask: Should I hire a local property manager?
+Read on to learn the pros and cons of outsourced property management and how tools like Azibo help landlords and property managers strengthen their partnerships.

 What does a property manager do?

 As their name suggests, a property manager is a professional responsible for overseeing the day-to-day operations and maintenance of real estate properties on behalf of the property owner.
 Their primary goal is to ensure that the investment property is well-maintained, generates income, and retains or increases its value.

 While each property manager's list of activities will depend on factors such as management company, property type, location, and local regulations, there are several typical responsibilities shared amongst them, including (but not limited to):

 - Advertising vacant units to attract potential tenants.

 - Screening and selecting tenants, which may include conducting background checks, credit checks, and reference checks.